ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 ### Log file options
 {: #SQLDBLogfile}

 When you create or edit a backup job, you can specify the level of detail for job logging.
-Select one of the following job logging levels from the list.
+Select one of the following logging levels from the list.
 - Files - this setting provides the most detailed information, and is typically used for troubleshooting.
 Provides information about files that are backed up.
 - Directory - This setting provides less detail than the Files logging level.
 Provides information about folders that are backed up.
 - Summary - This setting provides high-level information, including the vault and {{site.data.keyword.backup_notm}} Agent version, and backup sizes.